-His personal works have been featured in Cornell University's John Hartell Gallery, Association vol. 8, PLAT Journal, Residential Design vol. 2, and Architect Magazine, among others.
-Pranger has taught at institutions including, Harvard GSD, Ithaca College, and Syracuse University.
+His personal works have been featured in Cornell AAP's John Hartell Gallery, Association vol. 8, PLAT Journal, Residential Design vol. 2, and Architect Magazine, among others.
+Pranger has taught at institutions including Harvard GSD, Ithaca College, and Syracuse University.
+He holds a B.S. in Architecture from the University of Cincinnati and an M.Arch from Cornell University.

 Academic Research/Specialty Areas